al3xisrobles/user-space-packet-filter/README.md

 In HFT, nanoseconds matter.
 Every microsecond of delay between receiving market data and placing an order can determine profitability.
 As a result, packet filtering efficiency is critical—traders must process high-velocity financial data feeds in real-time, without waiting for the operating system’s traditional networking stack to handle incoming packets.

+One way to do this is to create a process in the user space—but at that point, what stops the scheduler from switching to another process, slowing our process more so than if it were kernel-based?
+In high-performance user-space networking, we want our process to stay on the CPU continuously to avoid context switching overhead.
+To achieve this, we use three key techniques—CPU pinning (affinity), busy polling, and real-time scheduling.

 This project implements a high-performance user-space packet filter, which skips the overhead of system calls, kernel context switches, and buffer copies.
 The standard Berkeley Packet Filter (BPF) and its successor, eBPF/XDP, provide efficient in-kernel packet filtering, but even these approaches suffer from context switch penalties.
 Instead, user-space solutions such as AF_PACKET (mmap-based packet capture), PF_RING, io_uring, and DPDK provide direct access to network interfaces, enabling microsecond-scale packet processing.

 The core idea behind this implementation is to:
 1. Capture packets directly in user space using a kernel-bypass approach.
 2. Filter packets efficiently using a minimal processing pipeline, potentially leveraging SIMD (AVX, SSE) to maximize CPU parallelism.
 3. Batch process packets to avoid the syscall overhead of per-packet operations.

+I'll be developing and testing on my university's x86_64 Linux compute cluster.

 ---